LucidaLu/texus/README.md

-# A helper for working with latex using vscode
+# TeXus: a helper for working with latex using vscode

 ## Functionality
 1. `create`: create a new latex project using given template and vscode recipe.